ACTIVITIES OF SECTION VIII

 The Education and Training Committee stimulates discussions on cutting-edge issues in couple and family therapy by distributing articles that are then discussed online via our listserv.

-For further information about Section VIII activities, please contact Cindy Baum-Baicker, firstname.lastname@example.org.
+For further information about Section VIII activities (including our other committees: Children and the Family, Publications, Research, and Website) please contact Cindy Baum-Baicker, email@example.com.